deepsealabs/fit-parser-swift/README.md

 The Garmin FIT Objective-C SDK is included as a dependency in this package, so you don't need to add it separately.

-### Manual Installation

-1. Download the fit-parser-swift package
-2. Drag and drop the package folder into your Xcode project
-3. Make sure to select "Copy items if needed" and choose the targets where you want to use the package

 ## Usage

 1. Import the package in your Swift file: